Up to 50% off sofas & mattresses — limited‑time deals.

 Sofa Overall Score Pros Cons Ideal For

-Castlery Solari Performance Fabric Sofa 4.1/5 Spill-resistant fabric; plush feather-blend comfort; big, loungeable footprint Low profile; softer top layer; takes space Couples, hosts, and busy homes that snack on the sofa
+Solari 4.1/5 Spill-resistant fabric; plush feather-blend comfort; roomy footprint Low profile; soft top layer; needs space Couples, hosts, and busy homes

 Final Verdict

-Solari is a lounge-first sofa with feather-topped cushions and spill-resistant upholstery that stayed presentable through weeknight snacking and a few careless coffee moments.
-The oversized arms and wide seat make it easy to sprawl, but the low profile and softer top layer won’t please shoppers who want a firm, upright sit.
+Solari is a lounge-first sofa with feather-topped cushions and spill-resistant upholstery that held up well through weeknight snacks and a few careless coffee moments in our testing.
+The oversized arms and wide seat make it easy to sprawl, but the low profile and softer top layer won’t satisfy shoppers who want a firmer, upright sit.

 Who It’s For